FrozenH2O/plugin.program.iopy/README.md

-If the filename ends in .mov, .m2ts, .mp4 or .avi it will use the filedate to work out the year / date i.e. DATE = time.strftime('%Y-%m-%d', time.gmtime(os.path.getmtime(PHOTO)))
+If the filename ends in .mov, .m2ts, .mp4 or .avi it will use the filedate to work out the year / date i.e. DATE = time.strftime('%Y-%m-%d', time.gmtime(os.path.getmtime(PHOTO))) This is okay if you are copying from the original memory card, but if the file isn't in its original location and was moved on a different date you will get the incorrect date.

 It will create any missing folders.
 It will not overwrite files if the filename exists.